stebaker92/aoc-2020/readme.md

 `dotnet run`

 ## Notes
-- Requires dotnet core to run
+- Requires .NET 5 to run
 - I've been a little lazy with some of these Kata's, I swear my code isn't normally this bad
 - C# has been used mostly because i'm familiar with it and don't have the time/energy to learn something new right now